 The School makes use of testing to ensure applicants are capable of coping in the academic environment of the School.
 Those wishing to register for the Grammar School Tests must complete the Grammar Test Online Application Form (available on the School website during the registration period) before registration closes.
 The registration period runs for 6 weeks from mid-May to end of June.
-This year the registration period is from 19 May 2022 to 30 June 2022.
 Paper copies of the form are available on request and must be returned to the School by the published date.

-The testing will take place on the published date which is (17 September 2022).
+The testing will take place on the published date in mid-September.
 Parents must provide details of any Special Educational Needs or Disabilities on the Test Registration Form in order for the School to consider appropriate access arrangements.
 The test consists of two papers containing multiple choice style questions on verbal ability (e.g. comprehension, vocabulary and verbal reasoning), numerical reasoning and non-verbal reasoning.
 The marks for each paper are age standardised, to be fair to all candidates, then combined to give a total score for each applicant.
 The total score is used to place applicants in a rank order by which places are allocated.
 This is not a pre-defined pass mark.
-The qualifying standard is determined by the Governors Admission Committee, with reference to the relevant cohort, approximately one week before the results are sent out to parents.
+The qualifying standard is determined by the Governors

+Admission Committee, with reference to the relevant cohort, approximately one week before the results are sent out to parents.